khofstadter/CS220AU-DP/index.md

 - **Collective misinformation can lead to mistrust** of institutions, democratic processes and other foundations of society, **resulting in social conflict, political instability and even crisis**
 - the spread of information bubbles **divide communities, make constructive dialogue difficult and compromise society's ability to tackle common challenges**
 - **Trust is essential for institutions, governments and social interactions to function smoothly.** If the population of a country does not trust their governement anymore, its country will no longer be properly managed, either economically or politically.
 Some groups within the population may also want to overthrow the government they no longer trust, leading to internal conflict and civil war.
+- In the event of an actual war, social media networks can serve as a tool for indirect offensives, encompassing covert media manipulation, dissemination of rumors, provocation of internal conflicts within the targeted party, and the spread of tension and negative emotions(Chen, L., Chen, J. and Xia, C.,2022).
+-
 ### B. Areas for improvement and sense-making
 Raising awareness, corporate transparency ,International cooperation to develop common standards for information management Sense making: be subjective, look at sources

 ## image credit
 ## references
 - S;, G.M. (no date) Information and disinformation: Social media in the COVID-19 crisis, Academic emergency medicine : official journal of the Society for Academic Emergency Medicine.
 Available at: https://pubmed.ncbi.nlm.nih.gov/32474977/ (Accessed: 11 December 2023).
+- Chen, L., Chen, J. and Xia, C. (2022) ‘Social network behavior and public opinion manipulation’, Journal of Information Security and Applications, 64, p.
+103060. doi:10.1016/j.jisa.2021.103060.

 ## Hyperlinks